gotoiot/service-django-rest-api/README.md

 **User Registration, Verification & Login**

-The steps described below is for the user registration, email verification and login flow.

 1. Access to the [root endpoint](http://localhost:8000) to explore the service endpoints.
-2. Access to the [user registration](http://localhost:8000/auth/registration) endpoint to create a user account.
+2. Access to the [user registration](http://localhost:8000/auth/registration) endpoint to create an user account.
 Fill fields with your email and insert twice an strong password.
 3. Verify your account via email accessing to the link shown in the console after registration.
 4. Access to the email verification and insert your email and password.
-An access tokens are returned.
-You can save it for your frontend app.
+An access tokens will be returned.
+You can save it for your mobile/web/desktop app.
 If you are using the Browsable API the user will be logged in.
 5. Go to [root endpoint](http://localhost:8000) and explore applications endpoints.

 **User Logout**